If you’re planning a day out in Yorkshire, these 30 awesome attractions should be at the top of your list.

 2. Henry Moore Institute

-One of the most talked about attractions in Yorkshire, let alone Leeds, the Henry Moore Institute is a one-of-a-kind exhibition space that celebrates sculpture in all its forms.
-The work within is ever-changing, bringing you a host of historic and contemporary art to gaze upon – but there’s more to this world-leading centre than meets the eye.
-It also boasts a research centre, library and sculpture archive, so if you want to delve deeper into the art of sculpture, there are few better places to go.
+One of the most popular cultural attractions in Yorkshire, let alone Leeds, the Henry Moore Institute is a one-of-a-kind exhibition space that celebrates sculpture in all its forms.
+It has an ever-changing array of exhibitions, bringing you a host of historic and contemporary art to gaze upon – but there’s more to this world-leading gallery than meets the eye.
+It also boasts a research centre, library and archive, that gives you the chance to delve deeper into the world of sculpture.

 Henry Moore Institute, 74 The Headrow, Leeds, West Yorkshire, LS1 3AH.